Pulp Fiction (1994)

 The Ordering of the Sequences The Film's Order of the Sequences The Real-Time Order of the Sequences The Pre-Credits Sequence (Diner) Prelude to "The Gold Watch" (the flashback about young Butch learning the history of the Gold Watch) Post-Credits Prologue - Prelude to "Vincent Vega & Marsellus Wallace's Wife" (Car-drive and hit) Post-Credits Prologue - Prelude to "Vincent Vega & Marsellus Wallace's Wife" "Vincent Vega & Marsellus Wallace's Wife" "The Bonnie Situation" - Story 3 Prelude to "The Gold Watch" (the flashback of young Butch hearing the scatological tale about the watch) The Pre-Credits Sequence (Diner) "The Gold Watch" (the present) The Epilogue (Diner) "The Bonnie Situation" "Vincent Vega & Marsellus Wallace's Wife" - Story 1 The Epilogue (Diner) "The Gold Watch" (the present) - Story 2

-The pre-credits sequence was itself preceded by two American Heritage Dictionary definitions of 'pulp' - both cheap:
+The pre-credits sequence is itself preceded by two American Heritage Dictionary definitions of 'pulp' - both cheap:

 (1) A soft, moist, shapeless mass of matter